Bluepex/bp-developer-style/developer-style-guide.md

         Do not add or change PORTEPOCH except under direction of a committer

-External Code
+# External Code

 Code that has been imported from an external source does not need to be changed to fit these guidelines.
 Editor Configuration

+The
-The pfSense project uses a similar coding style to FreeBSD, which has editor configurations for Emacs and Vim.
+project uses a similar coding style to FreeBSD, which has editor configurations for Emacs and Vim.
 The FreeBSD man page style(9) contains additional relevant material.